James Study 5: The first will be last and the last first

 The Cross is a great equaliser. – Because of Jesus’ death we are all one.

-When we meet together with other people if we do not lay aside what we see with our physical eyes and focus on Jesus with our spiritual eyes and let the Holy Spirit speak to our spirit in the worship, then He will be grieved and we will miss out on a great blessing.
-When we come together with others we must continually remember that we are all repentant sinners, and we cannot afford to make distinctions between people because of their outward appearance (James 2:5)
+When we meet together with others, if we do not lay aside what we see with our physical eyes and focus on Jesus with our spiritual eyes, allowing the Holy Spirit to speak to our spirits in the worship, then He will be grieved and we will miss out on a great blessing.
+When we come together with others, we must continually remember that we are all repentant sinners.
+We cannot afford to make distinctions between people because of their outward appearance.
+(See James 2:5.)

-God’s perspective sees the poor in this world as being the rich ones as they are full of faith, James 2:5.
-Jesus said, “Blessed are the poor in spirit; for theirs is the kingdom of heaven” Matthew 5:3
+God sees the poor in this world as being rich, because they are full of faith.
+(Read James 2:5.)
+Jesus said: “Blessed are the poor in spirit; for theirs is the kingdom of heaven” (Matthew 5:3)

-These are people who may be poor in this world’s possessions but recognise their desperate need of salvation through Jesus Christ.
-It is so hard for someone who has an abundance of wealth to recognise that all they have comes from God (Deuteronomy 8:18; Matthew 19:23-24) and it all belongs to Him, Mark 10:21-22.
+These are people who may have few of this world’s possessions, but recognise their desperate need of salvation through Jesus Christ.
+It is so hard for someone who has an abundance of wealth to recognise that all they have comes from God (Deuteronomy 8:18; Matthew 19:23-24) and that it all belongs to Him.
+(See Mark 10:21-22.)

-If we do favour anyone it should be the poor and the powerless, if we follow the example of Jesus.
-These are those with very little money but also those with simple values whom society devalues.
-We should not walk the same way as the world or let the world’s values into the Church.
+If we do favour anyone, it should be the poor and the powerless – following the example of Jesus.
+These are those with very little money, but also those with simple values whom society devalues.
+We should not walk the same way as the world or let the world’s values into our churches.

 Law and Grace

-In the Body of Christ we need to constantly be reminded that we are no longer under the Law, Galatians 3:13.
-If we choose to put ourselves back under the Law which binds (Galatians 3:3,5), having chosen to receive Grace (the unmerited favour of God), then we have to obey it to the letter, otherwise we have broken it all (James 2:11) Too often we are saved by grace (Ephesians 2:8) and then slip into living under rules and regulations and we condemn others who do not obey all the extra laws we have in our own minds, just like the Pharisees in Jesus day, Matthew 23:13-15.
-We only exist today and are walking with God because of His amazing mercy so we must ALWAYS look and see others through the eyes of Mercy, James 2:13 .
+In the body of Christ, we need constantly to be reminded that we are no longer under the law.
+(See Galatians 3:13.)
+If we choose to put ourselves back under the law which binds (Galatians 3:3,5), having chosen to receive grace (the unmerited favour of God), then we have to obey the law to the letter, otherwise we will have broken it all.
+(James 2:11) Too often we are saved by grace (Ephesians 2:8) and then slip into living under rules and regulations, condemning others who do not obey all the extra laws that we have in our own minds, just like the Pharisees in Jesus day.
+(Matthew 23:13-15) We only exist today and walk with God because of His amazing mercy, so we must ALWAYS look and see others through the eyes of mercy.
+(See James 2:13.)